 1330 North Dearborn was completed in 1972, making it the newest apartment high-rise north of Division St in the Gold Coast.

 1330 North Dearborn has a mix of studio and 1-bedroom apartments.
 Floor plans are available online.
-In late-April of 2014 no apartments were available for rent, a measure of the building’s popularity, relatively affordable rents and the desirability of its location.

 The apartments are carpeted.
 All-electric kitchens have dated cabinet and appliance packages.
 Rents include heat.
 Air-conditioning is individually controlled through-the-wall units.